-They're Treasury securities, or Treasuries, as they're commonly called.
-Treasuries comprise four types of securities -- Treasury bills, Treasury , Treasury notes and TIPS, which stands for Treasury Protected Securities.
+Treasury securities (or Treasuries, as they're commonly called) are low-risk, liquid bonds that are issued and backed by the U.S. government.
+Treasuries comprise four types of securities -- Treasury bills, Treasury bonds, Treasury notes, and Treasury Inflation-Protected Securities (TIPS).
 But there's more to them than just the advantage of helping out the government.
 They can be viable investing tools that add value to your portfolio.

 The U.S. Treasury created Treasuries in 1790 as a debt-financing tool for the United States.
 (In 1790, the national debt, incurred during the Revolutionary War, was $54 million, or about $4.1 trillion in today's dollars.)
 They are sold at auction weekly (quarterly for 30-year Treasury bonds) and, despite worldwide financial turmoil, remain a solid investment.

 Solid, but because of low interest rates, not particularly lucrative.
-While buying Treasuries won't make anybody rich overnight, they're useful enough toa second look.
+While buying Treasuries won't make anybody rich overnight, they're useful enough to warrant a second look.

 3. Treasury notes are also longer-term investments.
 Treasury notes mature in two to 10 years; holders receive interest payments every six months.
 Treasury notes are sold at a discount to face value, and when the note matures, the seller receives the full value.

 5. As investments go, they're safe.
-"They are widely considered to be aon the shorter maturities," Hill said.
-"Interest rate volatility won't affect them."
+'They are widely considered to be a risk-free asset on the shorter maturities,' Hill said.
+'Interest rate volatility won't affect them.'

-6. Fun fact: China is the world's largest holder of Treasuries, precisely because the investments are so safe and because of theof trade that country does with the United States.
+6. Fun fact: China is the world's largest holder of Treasuries, precisely because the investments are so safe and because of the volume of trade that country does with the United States.

 7. Treasuries are not particularly lucrative.
-There's always a tradeoff with a safe investment, and with Treasuries, it's a lowbecause of historically low interest rates.
+There's always a tradeoff with a safe investment, and with Treasuries, it's a low yield because of historically low interest rates.
 In fact, Treasuries yields are the lowest they've been since 1790, Hill noted.
-The now is .65%, meaning that a five-year would earn its owner about 3% over that time.
+The yield now is .65%, meaning that a five-year Treasury bond would earn its owner about 3% over that time.

-8. They're bond, bill, note or TIPS matures..
-"The is readily active and available" for Treasuries, Hill said.
-That goes for bonds that are mature and yet haven't reached maturation rate, though for investment purposes, buyers are smarter to hold on until the
+8. They're liquid.
+'The market is readily active and available' for Treasuries, Hill said.
+That goes for bonds that are mature and yet haven't reached maturation rate, though for investment purposes, buyers are smarter to hold on until the bond, bill, note or TIPS matures.

 9. TIPS can prove a tax disadvantage.
-TIPS holders pay money until the TIPS matures.
-For that reason, TIPS are best used in a tax-deferred account, such as an , or via investing in a that owns TIPS, Hill said.on the interest they receive, as well as on the increase in the principal, even though holders won’t see that
+TIPS holders pay taxes on the interest they receive, as well as on the increase in the principal, even though holders won’t see that money until the TIPS matures.
+For that reason, TIPS are best used in a tax-deferred account, such as an IRA, or via investing in a mutual fund that owns TIPS, Hill said.

 10. You can buy Treasuries direct from the government.
 A government-maintained website TreasuryDirect sells T-bills and T-bonds at a discount (or coupon, in Treasuries parlance) off face value.
 TreasuryDirect also offers useful information on different U.S. Treasury products, including bills, notes, bonds, TIPS and EE saving bonds.
-(The U.S. Treasury also sells : I Bonds, which like TIPS are protected from inflation, and , which pay interest based on current rates.
+(The U.S. Treasury also sells savings bonds: I Bonds, which like TIPS are protected from inflation, and EE Bonds, which pay interest based on current market rates.
 The difference between bonds and Treasuries is that the bonds are not sold at auction.)

 The Investing Answer: For cautious types who'd just as soon put their savings under a mattress, Treasuries are a safe and sound investment vehicle.
 They're also good for young investors saving for something big, say college, and who need a safe place for money to grow over a short period of time.